davefowler/baked/notes/roadmap.md

  - [ ] get the cli working
  - [ ] confirm loading pages and assets
  - [ ] confirm the templating system working
+ - [ ] Figure out secure eval of components from db
  - [ ] pre-render pages
  - [ ] absurdsql working to store database on client
  - [ ] image assets